Headoo/ElasticSearchBundle/README.md

 -------------

 Configure your connections and mappings in `config.yml` :
 And we will linked this to a PHP config.
 You can use what you want.
-I prefer this way instead yml, it's more in a ElasticSearch way.
+I prefer this instead yml, it's more in a ElasticSearch way.

 ``` yaml